JustinAdmin/Smart_Energy_Trading/energy-trading/readME.txt

 # Deploy your smart contracts:

-        # Step 1: Run the deployment script:
-        # This deploys the smart contract to the local Ethereum blockchain (running on localhost).
-    npx hardhat run scripts/deploy.js --network localhost

 #run this code to check if this code is connected to the blockchain.

     node script.js

 #lastly, if the solidity EnergyTrading.sol contract is set up the way its intended you can deploy the contract on the blockchain now.